Tama River: Wildlife

-Rapid post-war urbanization of surrounding areas took its toll on Tama River, whose water quality in the urban areas plummeted from 1950s onwards rendering it uninhabitable for most species.
+Rapid post-war urbanization of surrounding areas took its toll on Tama River, whose water quality in the urban areas plummeted from the 1950s onwards rendering it uninhabitable for most species.
 Pollution control measures and the river's official designation as a wildlife protection zone have now led to the return of many species.

 Carp, rainbow trout, cherry salmon, iwana (char), ugui (big-scaled redfin) and ayu all inhabit Tama River in sufficient numbers for limited commercial fishing to take place in upstream areas.
 Recent moves to fit weirs with fish ladders have resulted in a steep increase in the numbers of ayu migrating upstream.
-Other fish such as loach inhabit the river, as do crabs, turtles and crayfish.
+Other fish, such as loach inhabit the river, as do crabs, turtles and crayfish.

-Japanese cormorants, kingfishers, white wagtails, Eastern spot-billed ducks, grey herons, little egrets, Japanese white-eyes, Mandarin ducks, and black-headed gulls are among birds often seen at the river.
+Japanese cormorants, kingfishers, white wagtails, eastern spot-billed ducks, grey herons, little egrets, Japanese white-eyes, mandarin ducks, and black-headed gulls are among birds often seen at the river.
 Various types of ducks have made a comeback after the 1969 designation of the river as a wildlife protection zone.
 The expanse of greenery between the levees and the river itself attract additional wildlife.

 In the summer of 2002, Tama-chan, a normally arctic male bearded seal first spotted in the Tama River by the Maruko Bridge, became a major nationwide celebrity.

-In recent years the Tama River has been settled by a larger number of non-native species including Red-eared slider turtles and tropical fish like piranhas.
+In recent years the Tama River has been settled by a larger number of non-native species including red-eared slider turtles and tropical fish like piranhas.
 It is assumed that life for tropical fish became possible because of higher water temperature of river due to global warming and waste water from sewage treatment plants.
 Those higher temperatures now allow tropical pet fish abandoned by their owners to survive the cold Japanese winters.
-In the early 2000s a Kawasaki man named Mitsuaki Yamasaki established a "fish shelter" to house pet fish that owners would otherwise dump into the river.
+In the early 2000s, a Kawasaki man named Mitsuaki Yamasaki established a "fish shelter" to house pet fish that owners would otherwise dump into the river.

-There are also a large number of stray cats living along the river.
+A large number of stray cats live along the river.